WPR-Engineering/part-box/README.md

   - [x] add reason to dispose option (add disposal_reason to fixed_assets)
   - [ ] make disposed assets view
 - [x] handle multiple printers (see printer options in /config/partbox-config.yml)
 - [x] Make orders searchable
 - [ ] Add user roles and permissions
   - [x] enable cancancan on all controllers
   - [ ] add user control panel and make the first user an admin
 - [x] add quick remove
   - [x] new printable tag for items to identify a single thing in the system
   - [x] new page to scan those tags and remove them from the stock
   - [x] simple button to reduce quantity by 1 on the consumable show page
+  - [x] allow scanning of consumable bin tags in quick remove
+- [ ] add ability to handle overstock in a different location
+- [ ] add the ability to specify a "unit quantity" for items that come in multiples
+  - [ ] add a feature for quick remove to support removal of a full "unit quantity"
+- [ ] improve sorting based on part types
+  - [ ] add category to consumables
+  - [ ] add view to show all parts in a specific category
+- [ ] better sorting on consumables list

 # Future Roadmap / Ideas